joseppbenvenuto/Retail_Analysis/README.md

 ## Further Questions

 1. Does Online have a cheaper model with a larger return on investment?
-Is this why Customer pay less and shop more?
+Is this why customers pay less and shop more?
 2. Can a sticky environment be created to generate consistent numbers like Multi-Channel but at the same time maintain the high number of Online only shopping?
 3. Can a sticky environment be created for consumers by moving consumers to a Multi-Channel format but at the same time maintain the high number or increase the Online only shopping in pursuit of the higher margins?